stevecosner/ansible-dnf/README.md

 # ansible-dnf
-Update Linux servers and desktops using the dnf package manager.
+Update, get info and install packages for Linux servers and desktops using the dnf package manager.